mrnkr/random-data-generator/README.md

 * 0.0.1 -> Initial implementation
 * 0.0.2 -> Removed the possible keyword in favor of faker.random.arrayElement(s) - Added support for generation of regular maps and not just those like the ones in [@ngrx/entity](https://ngrx.io/guide/entity)
 * 0.0.3 -> Now loads schema using the fs module and sanitizes the provided route a bit (just applies trim for now 😇) - added clear error message for when the ids schema generates anything other than an array - now pretty prints objects when it has to - updated tsconfig.json
+* 0.1.0 -> Migrated from the mysql driver to sequelize so now it supports more sql database engines!
+Tested with mariadb, mysql, postgres and mssql.
+Proper integration tests coming soon! (also there are bugfixes for tons of issues)